CHECK AVAILABILITY (208) 806-2880 Register Now for 2025–2026! Limited openings—classes filling fast!

 Daniel Edwards

-Daniel grew up in rural southern Idaho.
-He attended CSI and started his journey majoring in Computer Engineering.
-He has held a multitude of jobs across the spectrum from website programming, call center tech support, and even a Level 2 Quality Assurance Tester for a game company in southern California.
+Mr. Daniel was raised in Texas and rural southern Idaho.
+He attended the College of Southern Idaho (CSI), where he began his academic journey majoring in Computer Engineering.
+Over the years, he has held a wide range of jobs—from website programming and call center tech support to working as a Level 2 Quality Assurance Tester for a game company in Southern California.

 Fun Facts about Mr. Daniel: